Tens of thousands of Puerto Ricans demand governor resign

 “This is to show that the people respect themselves,” said Ana Carrasquillo, 26.
 “We’ve put up with corruption for so many years.”

+In an interview Monday with Fox News, Rosselló said that he will not resign and that he is focused on tackling corruption and helping the island recover from Maria.

+“I’m making amends,” he said.
+“I’ve apologized for all the comments that I made on the chat.”

-Rosselló, a Democrat, announced Sunday evening that he would not quit, but sought to calm the unrest by promising not to seek re-election in 2020 or continue as head of his pro-statehood political party.
+On Sunday evening, Rosselló, a Democrat, sought to calm the unrest by promising not to seek re-election in 2020 or continue as head of his pro-statehood New Progressive Party.
 That only further angered his critics, who have mounted street demonstrations for more than a week.

 “The people are not going to go away,” said Johanna Soto, of the city of Carolina.
 “That’s what he’s hoping for, but we outnumber him.”

-The territory’s largest newspaper, El Nuevo Dia, added to the pressure with the front-page headline: “Governor, it’s time to listen to the people: You have to resign.”

-Rosselló’s secretary of public affairs, Anthony Maceira, said Monday morning he didn’t knew Rosselló’s whereabouts.
-Asked who was advising Rosselló on staying in office, Maceira said the governor was speaking with his family, and “that carries a great weight.”
+Asked who was advising Rosselló on staying in office, Rosselló’s secretary of public affairs, Anthony Maceira, said the governor was speaking with his family, and “that carries a great weight.”
 Rosselló’s father, Pedro, was governor from 1993 to 2001.

+The biggest newspaper in this territory of more than 3 million American citizens, El Nuevo Dia, added to the pressure with the front-page headline: “Governor, it’s time to listen to the people: You have to resign.”

 Asked whether the governor should step down, President Donald Trump said that Rosselló is a “terrible” governor and that hurricane relief money sent to Puerto Rico has been “squandered, wasted and stolen” and the island’s top leadership is “totally, grossly incompetent.”

-In a video posted Sunday night on Facebook, Rosselló said he welcomed people’s freedom to express themselves.
-He also said he is looking forward to defending himself as Puerto Rico’s legislature begins exploring impeachment.

-“I hear you,” he said.
-“I have made mistakes and I have apologized.”

-The demonstrations in this territory of more than 3 million American citizens represent the biggest protest movement on the island since Puerto Ricans rallied to put an end to U.S. Navy training on the island of Vieques more than 15 years ago.
+The demonstrations represent the biggest protest movement on the island since Puerto Ricans rallied to put an end to U.S. Navy training on the island of Vieques more than 15 years ago.

 Puerto Rico is struggling to restructure part of its $70 billion in debt under federal supervision and deal with a 13-year recession through school closings, cutbacks in infrastructure maintenance and other austerity measures.